 - Liposuction: Once lymphatic fluid spills into your surrounding tissues, it can cause inflammation and stimulate fat stem cells to grow.
 Your surgeon removes this extra fat caused by lymphedema.
-Liposuction is typically an outpatient procedure with a very short recovery time.
+Liposuction for lymphedema is typically an outpatient procedure with a very short recovery time.

 - Lymphaticovenous anastomosis (also referred to as lymphovenous bypass): Your surgeon uses microsurgical techniques and equipment to reroute your lymphatic system, bypassing damaged nodes and connecting lymphatic channels directly into your veins.
 The lymphovenous bypass is an outpatient surgery.
 You can return to regular activity within a few days.